Oh, to be a child on Christmas again.

 Monster movie legend Boris Karloff is a brilliant choice as the story's narrator, adding the perfect sinister bite to the Grinch's devious plan, as well as the warmth when redemption time hits.
 Plus, the animated classic has the boundless imagination of Dr. Seuss' writing and creations in its original, hand-drawn glory.
 "How the Grinch Stole Christmas" is so charming that you might even find yourself singing "Fabu foray, dabu doray" (whatever that means).

 No, it's not a typical Christmas movie.
 There are more explosions in "Die Hard" than reindeer and Santa Claus references combined.
 There isn't much holiday cheer or a theme of hope and wonderment; it's just Bruce Willis running and jumping around a skyscraper, participating in secret Santa with some terrorists except everyone awkwardly got each other the same gift: bullets.
-But it ends with a Christmas song and the notion of family, and those are good enough reasons for me to watch arguably the greatest action movie of all time on Christmas Day.
-There's no limit to how awesome a holiday classic can be.
+But it takes place at a holiday work party and ends not only with a Christmas song but also the notion of family – which I think are totally acceptable excuses to watch the greatest action movie of all time on Christmas Day.
+There shouldn't be limits on how awesome a holiday classic can be.

 As much as it is a gigantic cliché to say that one has always had a passion for film, Matt Mueller has always had a passion for film.
 Whether it was bringing in the latest movie reviews for his first grade show-and-tell or writing film reviews for the St. Norbert College Times as a high school student, Matt is way too obsessed with movies for his own good.